-Martin Kagel's research and teaching interests include German literature and culture from the 18th through the 21st-century.
-He has worked on the aesthetics of Jakob Michael Reinhold Lenz, the literary politics of Johann Gottfried Seume, Rolf Dieter Brinkmann's poetry, and the writings of Hungarian-German-Jewish author George Tabori.
-In addition, he has published articles and book chapters on topics such as 20th-century philosophy of history (Karl Löwith), technology (Günther Anders), and the environment (Ludwig Klages), contemporary landscape design, gender and authorship, the 18th-century culture of friendship, and the connection between 18th-century German literati and the military.
-Kagel has been a Lilly Teaching Fellow and has received the Sandy Beaver Award for Excellence in Teaching and the Richard B. Russell Undergraduate Teaching Award.
-He is also a member of the University of Georgia Teaching Academy.
-Dr. Kagel is currently serving as Associate Dean for Humanities and International Studies in the Franklin College of Arts & Sciences.
+Martin Kagel's research and teaching comprises German literature and culture from the 18th through the 21st-century.
+His publications include a monograph on the aesthetics of Jakob Michael Reinhold Lenz and several edited and co-edited volumes on subjects ranging from individual authors to the current state of German studies.
+He has published many articles and book chapters on topics such as 20th-century philosophy of history (Karl Löwith), of technology (Günther Anders), and the environment (Ludwig Klages), contemporary landscape design, gender and authorship, the 18th-century culture of friendship, the connection between 18th-century German literati and the military, and twentieth-century German poetry.
+More recently, Kagel's focus has been the Holocaust theatre of Hungarian-German-Jewish author George Tabori.
+Teaching distinctions he has been awarded at the University of Georgia include a Lilly Teaching Fellowship, the Sandy Beaver Award for Excellence in Teaching, and the Richard B. Russell Undergraduate Teaching Award.
+He is currently serving as Associate Dean for Humanities and International Studies in the Franklin College of Arts & Sciences.

 - “Graffiti: Brecht, Tabori und die Deutschen.”
 Genussvolles Aneignen der Künste.
 Festgabe für Gudrun Schulz.
 Ed.
 Anja-Rosa C. Thöming.
 Vechta: Geest-Verlag, 2018.
 381-96.

 - “Walking the Dead: George Tabori’s Reframing of The Jewish Wife."
 Brecht Yearbook 42 (2017): 102-119.

 - "Tod.”
 Herta Müller Handbuch.
 Ed.
 Norbert Otto Eke.
 Weimar/Stuttgart: Metzler, 2017.
 221-227.